edgelesssys/constellation/docs/docs/getting-started/install.md

 To set up a Constellation cluster, you need to perform two tasks that require permissions: create the infrastructure and create roles for cluster nodes.
 Both of these actions can be performed by different users, e.g., an administrator to create roles and a DevOps engineer to create the infrastructure.

-To create the AWS IAM policies, your user requires the following minimal set of permissions:
+To create the IAM configuration for Constellation, you need the following permissions:

 ```json
 {